zloirock/core-js/docs/2023-02-14-so-whats-next.md

 <p align="center"><img alt="bloomberg" width="720" src="https://user-images.githubusercontent.com/2213682/218467140-c475482c-24b0-4420-b510-32f6e2a15743.png" /></p>

-[Some time ago this number was even higher.](https://user-images.githubusercontent.com/2213682/115339234-87e1f700-a1ce-11eb-853c-8b93b7fc5657.png) Of course, such a number of copies and various versions of `core-js` is not something typical, but a situation with some copies of `core-js` is too common and you could see it on about half the websites with `core-js`, so to prevent this **a way is required to collect all polyfills from all entry points, bundles and dependencies of the project in one place.**
+[Some time ago this number was even higher.](https://user-images.githubusercontent.com/2213682/115339234-87e1f700-a1ce-11eb-853c-8b93b7fc5657.png) Of course, such a number of copies and various versions of `core-js` is not something typical, but a situation with several copies of `core-js` is too common as you saw above, affecting about half the websites with `core-js`.
+To prevent this **a new solution is required to collect all polyfills from all entry points, bundles and dependencies of the project in one place.**

 Let's call a tool for this `@core-js/collector`.
 This tool should take an entry point or a list of entry points and should use the same statical analysis that's used in `preset-env`, however, this tool should not transform code or inject anything, should check full dependencies trees and should return a full list of required `core-js` modules.
 As a requirement, it should be simple to integrate into the current development stack.
 One possible way can be a new polyfilling mode in plugins, let's call it `collected` - that will allow loading all collected polyfills of the application in one place and remove the unnecessary (see below).